-The following experts have already confirmed that they will present at the 2019 conference:
+The following experts presented at the 2019 conference:

 Fabian Blumenschein has been a Development Engineer within Merck for 12 years with special focus on process development, continuous manufacturing and electronical devices.
 He is currently the Development Engineer for the technical application of laser pigments for plastics.
 Fabian received his M.Sc. in Chemical Engineering from Provadis School of International Management & Technology in Frankfurt am Main/Germany.